 Most of the time, HD projectors won’t come with HDR support.
 Many lower-cost 4K projectors are capable of accepting an HDR10 picture (the standard version of HDR) from your Blu-rays or streaming services, but cannot recreate the full range of colours.

-While accepting a HDR signal is certainly better than not accepting one, you can get true HDR from a projector – you just have to pay significantly more for the feature.
-The Award-winning £4999 Sony VPL-VW260ES is a good starting point for a proper HDR10 picture, and the more you spend the better a picture you’ll get.
+While accepting an HDR signal is certainly better than not accepting one, you can get true HDR from a projector – you just have to pay significantly more for the feature.
+The Award-winning £4000 Sony VPL-VW260ES is a good starting point for a proper HDR10 picture, and the more you spend the better a picture you’ll get.

 What about 3D?